Should I File a Police Report?

 - Shred all documents with your personal information before you trash them.

-IDShield works 24 hours a day monitoring all your essential data and alerts you if we spot anything from a breach or leak—even data on the Dark Web (DJ link to David’s piece on Dark Web posting soon).
+IDShield works 24 hours a day monitoring all your essential data and alerts you if we spot anything from a breach or leak—even data on the dark web.
 With identity theft, speed matters, and we can issue alerts rapidly.
 Look into our full menu of services if you’d rather skip all the hassles of dealing with identity theft.
 Our staff of trained private investigators stands ready to help you recover fast.

 IDShield is a product of Pre-Paid Legal Services, Inc. d/b/a LegalShield (“LegalShield”).
 LegalShield provides access to identity theft protection and restoration services.
 For complete terms, coverage, and conditions, please see an identity theft plan.
 All Licensed Private Investigators are licensed in the state of Oklahoma.
 This is meant to provide general information and is not intended to provide legal advice, render an opinion, or provide any specific recommendations.